If you require immediate assistance for a significant medical incident – call 911 and then inform Campus Security (250) 807-8111.

 First Aid Attendants (OFA2) are equipped with a Level 2 First Aid Kit, oxygen, an Automated External Defibrillator (AED) and an EpiPen.

 The First Aid Room is located in LIB 018, which is inside the Campus Security office adjacent to the loading bay on the lower east side of the Library Building.
 The First Aid Room is open Monday to Friday from 9:00am-4:00pm.

-There is a comprehensive publicly accessible AED program coming soon to campus.
+There is now a comprehensive publicly accessible AED program on the UBCO campus.

 Click the questions below for more information on the UBC Okanagan AED program.